 It is a rule of thumb in the building trades that contractors offer deals for a large volume of work.
-If you flip homes regularly, the carpenters, electricians, plumbers, and other contractors can grow familiar with your needs and budgets, and can work with you when your budget is tight.
+If you flip homes regularly, the carpenters, electricians, plumbers, and other contractors can grow familiar with your needs and budgets and can work with you when your budget is tight.
 Further, working regularly with the same contractors can help ensure that the quality of work is good.
 This strategy works best if you are an established flipper with a track record, but even newcomers to house flipping can establish new relationships with good contractors if they present themselves as honest business people.

 Time is money in the house flipping business.
 Profitable house flipping requires turning the property over quickly—preferably in a matter of a few weeks or at most a few months of purchasing it.
 Most investors aren't in a position to tie up money on more than one property at a time, and you cannot fund the next purchase and fix-up until you sell the current property.

 Focus on Kitchens and Bathrooms

 Kitchens and bathrooms are the two areas where most prospective buyers focus their attention.
 Virtually all buyers go immediately to the kitchen when the lockbox opens and the real estate agent begins the showing.
 Next stop: the bathrooms.
 If you choose only two spaces to remodel in a home, chose the kitchen and the master bathroom.

 Improve the Kitchen Lighting